 - Cook the sauce on low heat for about 5 – 6 minutes, stirring often.
 Add the ground mustard and season with salt and ground black pepper to taste.

 - Add the cooked vegetables, shredded chicken and frozen peas to the sauce and mix to combine.
-If the mixture is too thick, add more of the poaching liquid until desire consistency.
+If the mixture is too thick, add more of the poaching liquid until desired consistency.
 Cover and cook for 2 minutes.
 Check for seasoning and serve hot.